JackNarvaez/Rusph/README.md

 - Kelvin-Helmholtz instability
 - Toy star
 - Turbulent Gas
+- Accretion Disc

 Future work
 -----------

 So far, Rusph includes only hydrodynamical equations for non-viscous fluids.
-However, efforts are underway to incorporate additional factors in the future, such as Gravity, Real Viscosity, and Magnetohydrodynamics.
+However, efforts are underway to incorporate more physics and additional factors in the future, such as self-gravity, magnetohydrodynamics, and dust particle dynamics.

 License
 -----------